erkki-silvola/serialport-stream-rs/README.md

 # serialport-stream-rs

-Pure event driven implementation of futures::Stream for reading data from serialport utilizing [serialport-rs](https://github.com/serialport/serialport-rs).
-Produces 1-N amount of bytes depending on polling interval.
+Implements `futures::Stream` and `futures::io::AsyncRead` utilizing [serialport-rs](https://github.com/serialport/serialport-rs).
 Initial poll starts background thread which will indefinitely wait for data in event, error or drop.
-Incoming data is only available via `futures::Stream` or `futures::io::AsyncRead` (no `std::io::Read` on this stream).
-To transmit payloads, open a separate handle with `serialport` or split your design accordingly.
 There is no backpressure handling; the crate will buffer incoming data indefinitely.

 ## Installation